Place all 8 parts of a Speech into One Funny Sentence!

 Pronoun, adjective, noun, helping verb, verb, adverb,

-conjunction, adverb, preposition, preposition.
+conjunction, adverb, preposition (where) preposition (when).
 Interjection!

 I taught an 8th grader a similar mnemonic sentence for

-him to recall his parts of speech by this method, and he shared with me he had not understood sentence structure prior to this strategy.
+him to recall his parts of speech by this method, and he shared with me that he had not understood sentence structure prior to this strategy.

 After 30 years of tutoring special education children, I have decided that all academic problems are mine, not the students.
 Thus, I analyzed what has already been provided in detail to determine what does and does not work.
 For example, children